madminer-tool/madminer/README.md

 Note that this is an early development version.
 Do not expect anything to be stable.
 If you have any questions, please contact us at [johann.brehmer@nyu.edu](johann.brehmer@nyu.edu).

-*Note: Consider working with the `future` branch, where we develop a refactored and cleaned up version of MadMiner.
-The API and even the file format for trained neural ntworks is different from the `master` version (v0.2.x).
-We expect these changes to make it into MadMiner v0.3.0.*

 [![PyPI version](https://badge.fury.io/py/madminer.svg)](https://badge.fury.io/py/madminer)
 [![Documentation Status](https://readthedocs.org/projects/madminer/badge/?version=latest)](https://madminer.readthedocs.io/en/latest/?badge=latest)
 [![Build Status](https://travis-ci.com/johannbrehmer/madminer.svg?branch=master)](https://travis-ci.com/johannbrehmer/madminer)